Summer Camp

 We will provide roller skates for campers or they may bring their skates from home.

 Campers swim multiple times a week & need to bring their swimwear, towel & sunscreen.
+K & 1st must wear a swim belt.

 SWIM SCHEDULE: